 As attitudes and behavior around drug and alcohol use among kids have evolved over the years, so have our messages, campaigns and programs.

 For the past decade, we’ve focused on providing help that families aren’t finding elsewhere, not only in preventing substance use among kids, but in getting help for those teens and young adults who are already struggling with drugs or drinking.
-Our programs now include direct service and support to parents, both through our Parents Helpline (1-855-DRUGFREE) and through our engaged and growing online community.
+Our programs now include direct service and support to parents, both through our Parent Helpline and through our engaged and growing online community.

 With partners in science, business, education, government, as well as fellow nonprofits and dedicated parents, the Partnership for Drug-Free Kids is the nonprofit dedicated to helping families whose son or daughter is struggling with substance use.